peacfuljoh/open-set-streaming-sound-recognition/README.md

 ## Overview

-This project (codename Buddybork) is my effort to learn more about full-stack development (running a secure web server, serving an interactive web app to a client browser), database management, and algorithm integration (batch train/test, real-time detection).
+This project (codename Buddybork) comprises a full-stack system serving an interactive web app from a secure web server.
+It performs real-time open-set sound event recognition via continuous capture, offline labeling and model train/test, and real-time detection from a client dashboard.

 This repository contains code for the five components of this OSR system: